Michael M. E. Johns, M.D.

 Dr. Johns has served on various private-sector and philanthropic boards, including Johnson & Johnson, the Genuine Parts Company, AMN Healthcare, and West Health.
-He is a member of Board of Regents of the Uniformed Services University of the Health Sciences.
+He was also a member of the Board of Regents of the Uniformed Services University of the Health Sciences.

 In addition to leading complex administrative and academic organizations to new levels of excellence and service, Dr. Johns is widely renowned as a catalyst of new thinking in many areas of health policy and health professions education.
 He has been a significant contributor to many of the leading organizations and policy groups in health care, including the Institute of Medicine (IOM), the Association of American Medical Colleges (AAMC), and many others.
 He frequently lectures and publishes, and works with state and federal policy makers, on topics ranging from the future of health professions education to national health system reform.
 Throughout his distinguished career, Dr. Johns has been the recipient of numerous honors and awards.
 Most recently, in December 2016, he received an honorary Doctor of Science from his alma mater, the University of Michigan.
 In 2015, Dr. Johns received the Castle Connolly Lifetime Achievement Award, which is presented to physicians for their lifetime of dedication to research and practice in their respective specialties.